LydiaMT/reading-notes/coders_computer.md

 * **pro-tip** : if you suck at spelling, like me, you can always hit tab which will autocomplete your command.

 #### About Files
+* If you think of your computer as a car, the terminal is like looking 'under the hood'.
+Under the hood, everything is basically a file.
+Files are strctures as file [path], and the path can be .txt .png .doc and so on.
+* Note that commands are case sensitive
+* You sepearte items in your command with spaces.
+However, if your file has a space in it already, you can put quotes around it so the terminal reads it as one file or you can put a backslash \

 Return to [README](README.md)